-- s/he was receiving Living Allowance on the basis of undertaking approved full-time or concessional study-load study immediately prior to the vacation period; and - s/he is intending to undertake approved full-time or concessional study-load study in the study period immediately following the vacation period.
+- s/he was receiving Living Allowance or another Australian Government payment on the basis of undertaking approved full-time or concessional study-load study immediately prior to the vacation period (including a vacation period that falls during the time a student is transitioning from secondary to tertiary level study.
+See also 73.5); and - s/he is intending to undertake approved full-time or concessional study-load study in the study period immediately following the vacation period.